 Panama Canal Crossing: Although the ship has requested and booked a day-time transit, due to heavy traffic in the Canal, a daylight transit cannot be guaranteed.
 Confirmation of exact times will be established once you get close to your actual transit date.

-Ship accommodation; most onboard meals (Le Champagne Restaurant excluded); butler service; backpack and water bottle to keep; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; onboard gratuities (except spa); port charges and handling fees; Vista and Veranda Suites receive one hour of included internet access per guest/per day; Medallion, Silver, Royal, Grand, and Owner’s Suites receive unlimited internet access; Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in Le Champagne (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage segment.
+Ship accommodation; Wi-Fi onboard ship; most onboard meals (La Dame Restaurant excluded); butler servic onboard ship; backpack and water bottle to keep; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; onboard gratuities (except spa); port charges and handling fees.
+Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage.
 Subject to change without notice.

-Airfare; transfers and luggage handling; meals on board at Le Champagne Restaurant unless mentioned above as included; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; internet use not mentioned as included; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; transfers and luggage handling; meals on board at La Dame Restaurant unless mentioned above as included; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; internet use not mentioned as included; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options; travel health insurance (required to enter Ecuador); fuel surcharge may apply.

 Photo Credit: © Allan Gold (Hummingbird, Monkey, Sloth), © Creative Services at Silversea Expeditions